Samreay/Samreay/content/reviews/outcast_in_another_world/index.md

 ---
 title:  "A review of KamikazePotato's 'An Outcast In Another World'"
-short_title: "An Outcast In Another World"
 description: "Your typical isekai LitRPG novel that only gets better as it goes on through rich characters, good humour, and a great overaching plot."
-long_description: "LitRPG portal fantasy where our MC confronts a world in which humans are recently extinct."
 date: 2022-08-04
 categories: [reviews]
 review: B